Elliptic Double Affine Hecke Algebras: Introduction

-Section 5 begins with a discussion of sheaf algebras, which we use in place of a sheaf of algebras on the quotient.
-Since the corresponding tensor product of bimodules is somewhat tricky to deal with, we discuss approaches to dealing with this issue (and in particular ways to describe the maps $A\otimes B\to C$ we need in order to discuss algebras or categories).
-This makes it relatively straightforward to construct analogues of the affine Hecke algebra in which $W$ is replaced by an infinite Coxeter group: simply take the sheaf subalgebra of the sheaf algebra of meromorphic reflection operators generated by the rank 1 algebras.
-(The only tricky aspect comes when we consider twisted forms of the algebra, for which we prove a fairly general result about ``orders'' in twisted forms of $k(X)[W]$ containing $\sO_X[W]$.)
+Section~\ref{section5} begins with a discussion of sheaf algebras, which we use in place of a sheaf of algebras on the quotient.
+Since the corresponding tensor product of bimodules is somewhat tricky to deal with, we~discuss approaches to dealing with this issue (and in particular ways to describe the maps $A\otimes B\to C$ we need in order to discuss algebras or categories).
+This makes it relatively straightforward to construct analogues of the affine Hecke algebra in which $W$ is replaced by an infinite Coxeter group: start with the sheaf algebra of meromorphic reflection operators and take the sheaf subalgebra generated by the rank~1 Hecke algebras.
+(The only tricky aspect comes when we consider twisted forms of the algebra, for~which we prove a fairly general result about ``orders'' in twisted forms of~$k(X)[W]$ containing $\sO_X[W]$.)
 Most of the results extend immediately from the finite case (with the caveat that any parabolic subgroups considered should be finite); in particular, the infinite analogue of the Mackey result is precisely the remaining result we need to show that the spherical algebras are flat.

-Section 6 discusses the special case in which $W$ is an affine Weyl group, so that the sheaf algebras constructed in section 5 are analogues of double affine Hecke algebras.
+Section~\ref{section6} discusses the special case in which $W$ is an affine Weyl group, so that the sheaf algebras constructed in Section~\ref{section5} are analogues of double affine Hecke algebras.
 Apart from some mild issues about viewing $q$ as a parameter (not the case for the standard construction), this mainly consists of some observations about the spherical algebra (relative to the associated finite Weyl group): the fact that the fibers are (sheaf) algebras of difference operators, and are thus in a natural sense domains, and the fact that the elliptic DAHA is at least generically Morita equivalent to its spherical algebra (as well as versions in which some of the parameters have been shifted by $q$).
-In addition, we discuss the consequences of the fact that the action of $\tW$ fails to be faithful when $q$ is torsion: not only does the sheaf algebra come from a sheaf of algebras on the quotient by the image of $\tW$, but it has a $2n$-dimensional center (over which it is presumably finite).
-Moreover, under mild conditions on the twisting, we can identify the center as the spherical algebra of an elliptic DAHA with $q=0$ living on an isogenous abelian variety.
+In~addition, we~discuss the consequences of the fact that the action of~$\tW$ fails to be faithful when~$q$ is torsion: not only does the sheaf algebra come from a sheaf of algebras on the quotient by the image of~$\tW$, but it has a $2n$-dimensional center (over which it is presumably finite).
+Moreover, under mild conditions on the twisting, we~can identify the center as the spherical algebra of an elliptic DAHA with~$q=0$ living on an isogenous abelian variety.